-Our centres are full of cats and kittens seeking a permanent home – in fact, in 2018, we homed 41,000 cats.
+Our centres are full of cats and kittens seeking a permanent home – in fact, every year on average we rehome 34,000 cats.
 We aim to encourage potential owners to consider adopting from us or other welfare organisations to ensure all cats have the opportunity to be homed.

 If you are sure you want to purchase a cat, always ensure you’re buying from a reputable breeder or seller.
 Kittens in particular should be visited when they are still with their mother and should look healthy, alert and sociable.
 You can find out more about what you should be looking for in our guide.